Why should you audition for UMBC Mock Trial?

 How do our tryouts work?

 Because of the COVID-19 pandemic, we’re not sure yet how tryouts will work for the 2020-21 season.
 We’re going to have tryouts either in person or over a video platform like Zoom or Webex.
-Either way, you’ll sign up for a 5-7 minute time slot, and we’ll give you the audition packet several days in advance.
+Either way, you’ll sign up for a 5-7 minute time slot and we’ll give you the audition packet several days in advance.
 You’ll have to present an argument to us about an interesting case, and we might have a few questions for you at the end.
 It’s a fun, low-pressure way for us to get a sense of where you fit best in the program.
-If you can’t make any time that evening, we’ll find another time during the week for you to audition.